mkohler/cython_swig/README.rst

 .. class:: handout

-    We add this line to our SWIG interface file.
-Again this is identical to the C header file.
+    For SWIG, we just add this line, right from the C header file, to our SWIG interface file.
+Compile and link and...

 demo of SWIG's get_version()
 ============================